All Episodes

 Back after this.

-Eh, they're gonna make it really, really tough.
+They're going to make it really, really tough.

 Not like last time.

-They're gonna keep saving the day.
+They're going to keep saving the day.

-Well, we have a story, this is a Reuters story.
+Well, we have a story.

-In this letter, they say we urge Congress to embrace policies that protect national security without resorting to unwise and unnecessary new restraints on open markets and the free flow of capital in a global economy.
+In this letter, they say, We urge Congress to embrace policies that protect national security without resorting to unwise and unnecessary new restraints on open markets and the free flow of capital in a global economy.

 They also warned that legislation chilling foreign investment could lead other countries to retaliate.

-We likewise are very troubled by proposals that would discourage foreign investment by requiring lengthy review periods or proposals that while intended to elevate national security scrutiny might well prompt decision makers to disapprove meritorious investments that do not pose genuine national security threats.
+We likewise are very troubled by proposals that would discourage foreign investment by requiring lengthy review periods or proposals that, while intended to elevate national security scrutiny, might well prompt decision makers to disapprove meritorious investments that do not pose genuine national security threats.

 All right, back to the phones.